supervisely/docs/apps/development/app-engine.md

 - (optional) app initializes UI (html template, data dictionary and state dictionary)
 - app starts application service in backgorund and connects to Supervisely Server to receive events: button clicks, stop event, ...
 - app uses public API to modify the state/data of UI widgets
+- Application serviec is a part of Supervisely python SDK, it executes received events asynchronous